ZenDevelopmentEcosystem/FileSet/docs/fileset.md

 : Information about the file cache.

 on-get
-: Event to be triggered when a file is retrieved from a source.
+: Event to be triggered when an asset is retrieved from a source.

-on-rm
-: Event to be triggered when a file is deleted from the cache.

 `source`-types: